Premiumlab/firewall/README.md

 * Store port and ip range effectively.
 This project uses a native approach, which is to traverse all the possible. combinations.
 Further improvement may use segment line data structure to reduce space and time.
 * More test cases.
 Due to time limit, test cases are not included.
 Test cases may include large data set (more than 500k).
 * Complex error handling.
 This project only considers FileNotFoundException, more exceptions should be considered.

+## Team Preference
+I like Data team most.
+Other teams look very good to me as well!